Racial & Anti-bias Learning with Young Children Training Course

 What teachers are saying about our program

-“These are things aren’t taught in Early Ed — they tell us how to be warm, but they don’t teach us how to talk about the tough stuff.
+“These are things that aren’t taught in Early Ed — they tell us how to be warm, but they don’t teach us how to talk about the tough stuff.
 DEIJ trainings touch on the surface [of anti-bias work], but they just say, “be inclusive” and it’s more of a checkbox thing.
 Nothing I have attended has been like this.”

 Emily Lambert, Director, Bridge School Preschool